October 20, 2015 Monterey, California “IS MPC READY?”

 Few students, staff and faculty have subscribed to the Everbridge Alert Texting System offered by MPC.
 What would you encounter if you accidentally stumbled into the middle of an active shooter scenario on campus?

-Off to the side near the Administration entrance, I hear a loud voice:
+Off to the side near the Administration Office, I hear a loud voice:

-“Put your hands in the air.
+“Put your your hands in the air.
 Now, face down, fucker!” screams the Monterey Police officer, pointing his raised gun in my direction.
 This is one hell of a dream.
 It seems so real.
-I can see the glint of sunshine reflecting off his 9mm Glock automatic into my eyes.
+I can see the glint of sunshine reflecting off his revolver into my eyes.
 I can see the guy shaking, clutching the gun with both hands.
 I can see his sweat spread into his armpits and across his headband.
-And, of course, the barrel of that gun looks so big to my wide eyes.

 “On your knees, damn it!”
 All of a sudden, a second officer comes from behind, pins my arms and knees me in the back and forces me face down onto the ground.
 “Who are you?”